Compliance and Legislation Services

 Emissions Monitoring and Trading Schemes

-JRP can assist you in all aspects of the following schemes from determining if the scheme applies to you and applying for relevant permits, to reporting within the scheme and maintaining the associated evidence pack and agreements with relevant sector associations in accordance with the scheme guidance and regulations.
+JRP can assist you with all aspects of the following schemes, from determining if the scheme applies to you to applying for relevant permits, reporting within the scheme and ensuring you get the correct benefits.
+We can also help you maintain the associated evidence pack and agreements with relevant sector associations in accordance with the scheme guidance and regulations.

 This includes, but is not limited to:

-EU ETS (European Union Emissions Trading System) is mandatory if your business has more than 20MW thermal capacity installed at a one site.
+EU ETS (European Union Emissions Trading System) is mandatory if your business has more than 20MW thermal capacity installed at one site.
+Sites are required to report annual emissions and surrender allowances to cover these emissions.
+As a result of Brexit, there will be a transition from EU ETS to UK ETS in January 2021.
+We can assist with this transition.

 CCA (Climate Change Agreement) is a voluntary UK scheme which applies if a site or part of a site has an IPPC (Integrated Pollution Prevention and Control) permit or conducts one of the processes identified by the particular sector association.
 The benefit of being part of CCA is the reduction in Climate Change Levy (CCL) which is applied to both electricity and gas invoices provided you meet the energy reduction targets specified in the agreement.
 CCA covers electricity, gas and oil but CCL is only applied to electricity and gas.